MYCPE ONE

 Disclaimer: While we have listed common tax prep and planning software options, firms must evaluate these tools based on their specific needs before implementing them.

-8-Step Roadmap to Implementing Tax Advisory
+8-Step Roadmap

 Once you’ve built the foundational structure around process, pricing, talent, and technology, the next step is to operationalize tax advisory in your firm.
 This roadmap outlines a practical sequence for implementation, starting with a small pilot and gradually scaling across your client base.

-Step 1: Identify Pilot Clients
+Identify Pilot Clients

-Start with a select group of clients—those who already trust you, have complex needs, or are likely to benefit most from proactive planning.
+Start with a select group of clients - those who already trust you, have complex needs, or are likely to benefit most from proactive planning.
 Avoid rolling it out to all clients at once.
 Choose clients where the impact can be measured and where your team can get comfortable with the advisory model before expanding further.

-Step 2: Define Your Pricing Model
+Define Your Pricing Model

 Before launching advisory, finalize a value-based pricing structure.
 Decide whether you'll charge monthly, quarterly, or annually, and consider factors like complexity, number of entities, and expected ROI.
 Start with tiered pricing options and make sure you can clearly communicate the value to clients.